Mousstaa/PharoExercices/README.md

 ## Ex2: PharoDocGenerator

-PharoDocGenerator is a tool designed to automatically generate JavaDoc-like documentation for Pharo packages, classes, their variables, and methods.
-It analyzes the given package and documents its contents, including the classes, superclasses, subclasses, and the methods with their descriptions.
+PharoDocGenerator generate JavaDoc like documentation for Pharo packages, writing for each class its superclass, variables, subclasses, methods and description in a generated .txt file in the working directory.

 ### UML Diagram
 ![UML Diagram](Uml/PharoDoc.png)